Kasmudjo stressed that he had never seen a Jokowi diploma: I am not a mentor - ExBulletin

 “There is not (discuss the diploma), not at all,” said Ir.
 Kasmudjo when he is met at his residence.

 Ir.
 Kasmudjo said he did not know the Joko Widodo diploma.
-So he can't say the question Jokowi diploma.
+So that he cannot talk about the Jokowi diploma.

 In addition, ir.
 Kasmudjo said it was not Joko Widodo's thesis supervisor.